 Table 7.8.
-List of OECD red flags (republished from the OECD Guidance: Gold Supplement)
+List of OECD red flags (republished from the OECD Guidance: Gold Supplement) Table 7.0.
+LIST OF OECD FEU Hags (republished from the OECD Guidance.
+Gold Supplement)

 Type of red flag Description of red flag The gold/silver/PGM originates from or has been transported through a CAHRA.
-Red-flag locations (location of gold/ The gold/silver/PGM is claimed to originate from a country that has limited known reserves or stocks, likely resources or expected production levels of gold/PGM/silver (that is, the declared volumes of gold/silver/PGM from that country are out of keeping with its known reserves or expected production levels). silver/PGM origin and transit) The gold/silver/PGM is claimed to originate from a country through which gold/silver/PGM from CAHRAs is known or reasonably suspected to transit.
+Red-flag locations (location of gold/ The gold/silver/PGM is claimed to originate from a country that has limited known reserves or stocks, likely resources or expected production levels of gold/PGM/silver (that is, the declared volumes of gold/ silver/PGM from that country are out of keeping with its known reserves or expected production levels). silver/PGM origin and transit) The gold/silver/PGM is claimed to originate from a country through which gold/silver/PGM from CAHRAs is known or reasonably suspected to transit.
 The gold/silver/PGM is claimed to originate from recyclable, scrap or mixed sources and has been refined in a country where gold/silver/PGM from CAHRAs is known or reasonably suspected to transit.
-Red-flag Suppliers or other known upstream companies operate in one of the above-mentioned red-flag locations of gold/silver/PGM origin and transit, or have shareholder or other interests in suppliers of gold/silver/PGM from one of the above-mentioned red-flag locations of gold/silver/PGM origin and transit. supplier Suppliers or other known upstream companies are known to have sourced gold/silver/PGM from a red-flag location of gold/silver/PGM origin and transit in the last 12 months.
-Red-flag circumstances Anomalies or unusual circumstances are identified through the information collected in OECD Step 1, which give rise to a reasonable suspicion that the gold/silver/PGM may contribute to conflict or serious abuses associated with the extraction, transport or trade of gold/silver/PGM.
+Red-flag Suppliers or other known upstream companies operate in one of the above-mentioned red-flag locations of gold/silver/PGM origin and transit, or have shareholder or other interests in suppliers of gold/silver/PGM from one of the above-mentioned red-flag locations of gold/silver/PGM origin and transit. supplier Suppliers or other known upstream companies are known to have sourced gold/silver/PGM from a red- flag location of gold/silver/PGM origin and transit in the last 12 months.
+Red-flag circumstances Anomalies or unusual circumstances are identified through the information collected in C which give rise to a reasonable suspicion that the gold/silver/PGM may contribute to con abuses associated with the extraction, transport or trade of gold/silver/PGM.